Grover-c13/PokeGOAPI-Java/README.md

 cp.catchPokemon(options);
 ```

-Each option has a default and can override any with a similar functionality based on the most relevant option (for example, usePokeBall can be set as a minimum by using it with useBestBall, a maximum by using it alone, or exclusive by using with noFallback).
+Each option has a default and the most relevant option will override others with similar functionality (for example, usePokeBall will set the minimum of useBestBall, a maximum by using it alone, or the specific value with noFallback).
+See the javadocs for more info.

-Please see the javadocs for each item for further explanation.
-Replaced methods include examples of their CatchOptions or AsyncCatchOptions equivalent to simplify conversion.

 ##Android Dev FAQ